Frizzle (chicken plumage)

 A frizzle refers to a plumage pattern in domesticated chickens (Gallus gallus domesticus) characterized by feathers that curl outwards, rather than lying flat as in most chickens.
 The frizzle type is not a separate breed, but a variety within breeds.
 Though all breeds of chickens may be frizzled; it is most commonly seen in breeds such as the Cochin, Pekin, and Polish.
 Chickens with this pattern are sometimes referred to as frizzles.
 The gene which causes the frizzles' peculiar feathering is an incomplete dominant trait.

+Common Breeds

+Almost all breeds can be frizzled, but the most common are listed below: